 Political Correctness also draws attention to the inherent lack of respect for others that politicians on the right have.
 Dealing with minorities conflicts with the structure that has served their interests for hundreds of years.
 They now have to cloak this discrimination and lash out when doing so.
 They grossly simplify the principle by saying things like ‘you can’t say anything anymore.’ or ‘it’s political correctness gone mad.’
 Health and Safety is another example of something that has made our lives infinitely better but is used as a scapegoat by those whose attempts to exploit people are frustrated by it.
 This sense of outrage has been picked up by the media and is used to vilify minority groups and spills over into our everyday interactions.

 So, if we hear something that make us feel uncomfortable, we should challenge it.
 To make an appropriate challenge, always look at the intention, ‘what is this person trying to say?’
 Is something being presumed?
 How has this word developed?
 You have to consider the context of the word and use your judgement.
-It might be as simple as providing information.
+We try, it is not difficult.
 That is how we learn.

-Political Correctness is about talking to and about other people with respect and is not about arbitrarily avoiding certain terms or words.
+Political Correctness is about talking to and about other people with respect and showing empathy.
+Not about arbitrarily avoiding certain terms or words.

-You cannot choose your Family, but you can help them to treat others with respect.
+You cannot choose your Family, but you should expect them to treat yourself and others with respect.
 If you do not challenge either ignorance or hate, you are colluding in it.
 Prejudices can be very deeply held, and people do not appreciate being challenged.
 If you try to help and they just cannot understand, you do not need them in your life; let them go.
-I make mistakes, but I am willing to learn.
+I make mistakes, but I am willing to learn from them.
 I will not accept hate or ignorance from my friends or from public figures.